-The Director of Outreach and Exams Officer and line managers record and monitor and sign off timesheets for Workers and chase to ensure payments are made within the accounting period.
+The Office Manager and Exams Officer and line managers record and monitor and sign off timesheets for Workers and chase to ensure payments are made within the accounting period.

 4.2 Publication of pay

 Where an employee is paid more than £100,000 the extract in the disclosed financial statements will be published on the school website.